aambhaik/topview/README.md

 - [Overview](#overview)

 # How to build
 Simple!
-Just run the following...
+Just run the following (if you already have a Golang setup)
 * go get github.com/aambhaik/topview/...

 OR
-- if you prefer running in a docker container, then
+- if you don't want to setup Golang locally, follow the Docker way...
     * make a new directory 'topview'
       - mkdir topview
       - cd topview